 I mean… there shouldn’t be anything very shocking about that.
-We know that most physical characteristics are at least influenced by our genetics.
+We know that our genetics influences many physical characteristics.
 But humans–generally–have approximately 75,000,000 strands of DNA with over 8,000,000,000 base pairs.

 That can make finding specific genes quite difficult.
+While we’ve known for some time that hearing loss can run in families, finding the specific genes is more complicated.
 Sure, maybe there’s a gene for hearing loss–but which of those 75,000,000 is it?
-New research might actually be shedding some light on that–and with that insight comes the potential for new hearing loss treatments and therapies.
+Research might actually be shedding some light on that–and with that insight comes the potential for new hearing loss treatments and therapies.
 And, you know, cool science.

 So, how did researchers go about finding out what genes might be linked to hearing loss?
 Well, they tested mice.
 Once the experiments were conducted, researchers discovered 38 separate genes in mice that could be connected with hearing loss.
 Of those 38 genes, approximately 11 were also found in humans.

 What role does genetics play in hearing loss?

 So, uh, hurray?
 What does this mean for people (not mice)?
 Well, let’s look at an example:

 Jenny is starting to feel her age; her knees ache a bit more than they used to, her back is acting up, and her hair is thinning ever so slightly.
 She’s also been turning up the volume on her TV in order to hear all of the nuanced dialogue on Grey’s Anatomy.
 Now, Jenny’s experience is pretty typical–especially when it comes to hearing loss.